linkovich2/StarboundExtended/README.md

 - Add bunny spawn to somewhere
 - Add more surface minidungeons
 - Remove chests from surface spawns
-- Add more character customization options (hair/head options for each race mostly)
+- Add more character customization options
+  - More starting clothes and clothes in general
+  - More hair styles for each race
+  - More color combinations
 - Add Hemp
 - Add Windmill and mill stone
 - Continue changing recipes